 Through their research, neuroscientists tell us that the myelin that wraps and insulates nerve cells is made of fat and other components.
 Myelin is destroyed by drugs, alcohol, high sugar, poor sleep, vitamin and mineral imbalances and deficiencies, and other known factors.

 While no one has yet determined that degraded myelin sheathing is 100% responsible for zaps during and after drug binges and withdrawal, certainly no harm and possibly much good could come from doing the things that support adequate myelin production.

-Contact the Alternative to Meds Center to find out more about our protocols that aim to help those in recovery from drugs and other substances through a comprehensive treatment program that involves restoring health, and removing impediments to health, in a very comfortable residential setting.
-Call the number on this page today for detailed information concerning our phases of treatment that may assist you or a loved one who seeks help with the correction of addictive biochemistry, safe medication reduction, and other issues including Lexapro withdrawal brain zaps.
+Contact Alternative to Meds Center to find out more about our protocols that aim to help those in recovery from drugs and other substances through a comprehensive treatment program that involves restoring health, and removing impediments to health, in a very comfortable residential setting.
+We will happily provide detailed information concerning our phases of treatment that may assist you or a loved one who seeks help with the correction of addictive biochemistry, safe medication reduction, and other issues including Lexapro withdrawal brain zaps.